marcinguy/pscanner-nc/README.md

 3) pip install requests (for the Certificate bundle)

-4) Other standard modules (import caluse)
+4) Other standard modules (import clause)

 ## Installation

-Everything is in the repo , so just drop the files to where you want to use it.
+Everything is in the repo, so just drop the files to where you want to use it.

 ## Usage

 ```
-usage: pscanner.py [-h] -i INPUT -o OUTPUT -p PORT -s SSL
+usage: pscanner-nc.py [-h] -i INPUT -o OUTPUT -p PORT -s SSL

 Port Scanner v0.99